Yannick-CoursiersMtp/MiniCoop/README.md

 ## Development container

 The project includes a devcontainer configuration.
-When used inside GitHub Codespaces or a compatible environment it installs dependencies and automatically launches `resto.py`.
+When used inside GitHub Codespaces or a compatible environment it installs dependencies from `requirements.txt` and automatically launches `resto.py`.